-Certainly, the fortresses in America had a different function than in the Pyrenees or even in the Mediterranean Sea; usually it was to protect a city or a harbor.
-In 1581 there was a project to build a fortress in the Magellan Strait, but it failed and the only achievement was the foundation of the cities of Nombre de Jesús (Cabo Vírgenes, en Argentina) and Ciudad del Rey Don Felipe (al Sur de Punta Arenas, Chile).
-In 1586 the engineers Giovanni Batista Antonelli and Tejeda arrived to Cartagena de Indias (Colombia) to make a general plan of defense of the Caribbean Sea.
-Soon later they arrived in Havana to make another plan for the defense of the harbor.
-Spanoqui approved the projects in 1588 and entrusted to Antonelli its implementation.
-Antonelli still remained several years in the Caribbean Sea designing the fortress of San Juan de Puerto Rico, which worked as citadel.
+Certainly, fortresses in America had a different function from in the Pyrenees or even by the Mediterranean Sea; usually it was to protect a city or a harbor.
+In 1581 there was a project to build a fortress in the Magellan Strait, but it failed and the only achievement was the foundation of the cities of Nombre de Jesús (Vírgenes Cape, in Argentina) and Ciudad del Rey Don Felipe (to the South of Punta Arenas, Chile).
+In 1586 the engineers Giovanni Batista Antonelli and Tejeda arrived in Cartagena de Indias (Colombia) to make a general plan of defense of the Caribbean Sea.
+Later they went to Havana to make another plan for the defense of the harbor.
+Spanoqui approved the projects in 1588 and entrusted its implementation to Antonelli.
+Antonelli still remained several years in the Caribbean designing the fortress of San Juan de Puerto Rico, which acted as citadel.
 Later he passed by Santo Domingo and in 1590 went to Havana, where he remodeled the fortifications at the entrance of the bay with the castles Los Tres Reyes Magos del Morro, and San Salvador de la Punta.
 This was finished in 1600.
-In moments of danger a big chain was placed across the river mouth between the Punta and the Morro forts to prevent ships from entering.
+In moments of danger a large chain was placed across the river mouth between the Punta and the Morro forts to prevent ships from entering.

-The first pentagonal fortress in America (though irregular) was San Diego in Acapulco, constructed in an early period from 1615 to 1617, in order to defend the strategic port of Acapulco where luxury goods arrived from China, and were coveted by pirates like Francis Drake, Henry Morgan or Thomas Cavendish.
-Initially, it was a castle on top of some rocks, at the end of the bay, with irregular pentagonal shape designed by the Dutch engineer Adrian Boot (who had worked in the project for the defense of San Juan de Ulúa, and in the project of the drainage of the city of Mexico.
+The first pentagonal fortress in America (though irregular) was San Diego in Acapulco, constructed in an early period from 1615 to 1617, in order to defend the strategic port of Acapulco where luxury goods arrived from China, and were coveted by pirates like Francis Drake, Henry